hashgraph/hedera-services/docs/test-plans/hip-24.md

    - [x] _(EET)_ A multi-party `CryptoTransfer` rolls back all side-effects if it fails due to a paused Token.

 ### :receipt:&nbsp;Custom fee interplays
-   - [x] _(EET)_ A `paused` token as denominating token of a custom fee will result in a failure to any transaction that triggers this custom fee.
+   - [x] _(EET)_ A `Paused` token as denominating token of a custom fee will result in a failure to any transaction that triggers this custom fee.